 Department of Genomic Health

 The Department of Genomic Health aims to make better health easier for those in the communities we serve.
 Our genetic information can help expose risks for a wide range of major health problems, like cancer and heart disease.
-And knowing about these risks, and taking appropriate action, can help us prevent disease and improve our overall health.
+Knowing about these risks – and taking appropriate action – can help us prevent disease and improve our overall health.

-Founded in 2012, the Department of Genomic Health has greatly impacted our Geisinger community, and the scientific community at-large.
-Examples include:
+Founded in 2012, the Department of Genomic Health has greatly impacted our Geisinger community, and the scientific community at-large by:

 - Leveraging the MyCode Community Health Initiative to screen individuals for genetic risk for cancer, heart disease and other conditions

 - Using genome sequencing to shorten diagnostic odysseys in children